nasa/astrobee/localization/sparse_mapping/build_map.md

     rm -fv $ASTROBEE_SOURCE_PATH/astrobee/resources/maps/iss.map
     ln -s $(pwd)/mymap.map $ASTROBEE_SOURCE_PATH/astrobee/resources/maps/iss.map

-Start the localization node:
+### Start localization

     roslaunch astrobee astrobee.launch mlp:=local llp:=disabled  \
-      nodes:=framestore,localization_node robot:=$ASTROBEE_ROBOT
+      nodes:=framestore,localization_node robot:=$ASTROBEE_ROBOT \
+      output:=screen

 Note how we specify the robot name at the end.

+### Play the bag

+As above, one must play a bag with the ``--clock`` option, while redirecting the existing /loc topics, and ensure that the images are published on /hw/cam_nav:

+    rosbag play --clock mybag.bag                          \
+      /mgt/img_sampler/nav_cam/image_record:=/hw/cam_nav   \
+      /loc/ml/features:=/loc/ml/old_features               \
+      /loc/ml/registration:=/loc/ml/old_registration

-Enable localization:
+### Enable localization

+Run:

     rosservice call /loc/ml/enable true

-Then, as above, one must play a bag while redirecting the existing /loc topics, and ensure that the images are published on /hw/cam_nav.
+If this fails, try again in a little while.

+### Alternative approach

+The steps of launching localization, playing the bag, and enabling localization can also be run from a launch file, as follows:

+    roslaunch $ASTROBEE_SOURCE_PATH/astrobee/launch/offline_localization/sparse_mapping_matching_from_bag.launch \
+       bagfile:=$(pwd)/mybag.bag \
+       robot:=$ASTROBEE_ROBOT    \
+       output:=screen

+It is very important that an absolute path to the bag be used, otherwise this command will fail.
+Errors about failing to start the rosservice to enable localization can be ignored, as that service will be started until it succeeds.

+### Examining the results

 The poses of the newly localized camera images can be displayed as: